LindemannRock/craft-translation-manager/README.md

 - **Translation Category**: The category used for site translations (e.g., `lindemannrock`)
   - Cannot use reserved categories: `site`, `app`, `yii`, `craft`
   - Must start with a letter and contain only letters and numbers
+- **Source Language**: The language your template strings are written in (e.g., 'en' for English)
+  - Used for translation file generation and Craft's translation system
+  - Should match the language of your `|t()` keys, not necessarily your primary site
+  - Format: `en`, `en-US`, `ar`, etc.
 - **Enable Formie Integration**: Capture translations from Formie forms
 - **Enable Site Translations**: Capture translations using your configured category
 - **Auto Save**: Enable/disable automatic saving with configurable delay (1-10 seconds)